ASchwantes/geedataextract/README.md

 # MODIS NDVI and EVI

 Source data from NASA's MOD13Q1.006 Terra Vegetation Indices 16-Day Global 250m product.
-This product considerers data only from the Terra sensor.
+This product considers data only from the Terra sensor.
 More info can be found __[here](https://lpdaac.usgs.gov/products/mod13q1v006/)__.
 The GEE ImageCollection ID is "MODIS/006/MOD13Q1".

 The function __GEEviMODIS()__ calculates the temporal average of NDVI and EVI as well as a spatial average either at a single point, within a buffer from a point or within a polygon.

 #### The following metrics can be selected:

-> 'NDVI' = Normalized Difference Vegegation Index
+> 'NDVI' = Normalized Difference Vegetation Index
 > 'EVI' = Enhanced Vegetation Index

 Use the QC parameter to specify if only good quality pixels should be included in averaging using the QC flags specific for each pixel within an image.